Biden, Suga to send signal to assertive China at U.S.-Japan summit

 While Tokyo has no official diplomatic relations with Taipei, non-governmental engagement has flourished.
 Some Japanese lawmakers want even closer ties.

-The last time the countries’ leaders referred to Taiwan in a joint statement was in 1969, when Japan’s prime minister said that the maintenance of peace and security in the “Taiwan area” was important for its own security.
+The last time U.S and Japanese leaders referred to Taiwan in a joint statement was in 1969, when Japan's prime minister said maintenance of peace and security in the "Taiwan area" was important for its own security.
 That was before Tokyo normalised ties with Beijing.

-Japan hosts more than 50,000 U.S. military personnel and, experts say, would be unlikely to stand idly by in any Taiwan crisis, although many ordinary citizens would probably be wary of entanglement.
+Japan hosts over 50,000 U.S. military personnel and, experts say, would be unlikely to stand idly by in any Taiwan crisis, although many ordinary citizens would probably be wary of entanglement.

-Reporting by Linda Sieg in Tokyo and David Brunnstrom; Additional reporting by Yoshifumi Takemoto, Kiyoshi Takenaka and Elaine Lies; Editing by David Dolan, Michael Perry and Chizu Nomiyama

 Our Standards: The Thomson Reuters Trust Principles.